OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/06_0_MakingPredictions_Introduction/MakingPredictions_Introduction.md

 ### <a name="y-variables">Y variables</a>

-In the same way we could access the predicted Y values inn PLS or OPLS models.
+In the same way we could access the predicted Y values in PLS or OPLS models.
 For this, we can use the function *SQ_GetYPredPS()*.
 This function receives as input parameters:
 - The handle for the predictions.
 - The number of model components we want the results from.
 For an OPLS model, the last predictive component is the only valid one.
 - A *SQ_UnscaledState* handle, *True* if the function will return the y-values in the (unscaled) metric of the dataset.
 If *False*, the returned y-values will be in the scaled and centered metric of the workset.